Book Now

 • Sim cards are provided by our company for travelers, so there won’t be any networking issues.

-What is the speciality about Ghandruk Village?
+What is the specialty about Ghandruk Village?

 • Time Constraints: Many people only have a short amount of time in Nepal and cannot afford to make lengthier treks.
 The Ghandruk Trek provides a brief but gratifying Himalayan experience without taking too much time away from other vacation plans.